sransara/com.sransara/content/notes/2019/build-yourself-a-dvcs-just-like-git/index.md

 ## Fetching commit objects
 Collect all commit objects that are accessible from remote's entry pont(s) and put them all with the commit objects currently on the local repo.
-(Git takes an extra step here by compressing similar files called pack files, so that we transfer less over the network.
+(Git takes an extra step here by compressing similar files called **pack files**, so that we transfer less over the network.
 But for `sheep` let's ignore that for the sake of simplicity.)

 To implement this we need to concretize some ideas that we glossed over during `extend-commit-history-graph`.